zswang666/Jack-Car-Rental-using-Policy-Iteration/README.md

 dynamic programming (DP), we look up the matrices just formed.
 DP in policy iteration is pretty fast if <br />
 we load precomuted dynamics matrices.
 It costs about 30 minutes in my computer to form matrices corresponding <br />
 to the above setting.
 My original intention is to form the matrices using parallel programming, which really <br />
 takes advantages in the formulation of this problem.
-Perhaps I will implement it using Tensorflow afterward.
+Perhaps I will implement it using Tensorflow afterward. <br />
+Also, improvement of value function for every state is checked to make sure we get the improved policy in each <br />
+iteration.

 ## Result
 The following shows errors of value function in policy evaluation, the improved policy in that iteration <br />